 This behaviour by ICBC is a repeat performance from their 2012 audit which forced hundreds of cases into court costing ICBC billions of dollars.
 The reward for creating this disaster was given to ICBC by Mr. Eby, the Minor Injury Caps Regulations.
 With Mr. Eby at the helm, ICBC will have another financial crisis brewing in another 1-2 years.
 With the next financial disaster, ICBC will want all the power, that means full no fault auto insurance.

 Now taking advantage of their new found powers, ICBC are creating a fiction whereby serious injury will be called minor, in cases that ICBC has to pay.
-This will accrue huge savings on victims healthcare costs because, now being minor, the claim can be totally denied.
+This will accrue huge savings on victims healthcare costs because, now being minor, the claim for serious impairment can be totally denied and treatment support for serious impairment refused as not medically necessary.
 Attorney General, Mr. Eby, has offered no new legal aid funding for auto injury victims to fight this new discriminatory law.

 Since the creation of ICBC in 1972 BC has not had a litigation-based insurance model or a full tort system, rather a hybrid no-fault system run by a government monopoly .
 Bill Carpenter, ICBC’s vice president of insurance provided Canadian Underwriter with misinformation recently in response to comments, saying , “B.C. is the last province in Canada with an unrestricted litigation-based insurance model – a full tort system with no current restriction on what you can sue for, no matter how small your injury.
 A full tort product is simply more expensive compared to one with caps/limits, or no fault systems generally.”
 This is simply untrue as we do not have a full tort system in British Columbia.